Shuffle!: Audio dramas

 A total of nine drama CD adaptations were released by Lantis for Shuffle! between 2004 and 2007.
 Five CDs were released monthly between May 26, 2004 and September 23, 2004, with each focused upon one of the five heroines of PC version of Shuffle!.
-Each drama CD contains between four to five tracks.
+Each drama CD contains between four and five tracks.
 For the PlayStation 2 version, an additional two CDs were released on February 22, 2006 and May 24, 2006, respectively, each focusing on Mayumi Thyme and Kareha, the two new heroines.
 For the second anime adaptation, Shuffle!
 Memories, two additional drama CDs were released on July 25, 2007 and October 24, 2007, focusing on Kaede Fuyou and Lisianthus, respectively.
 Three drama CDs appeared on the weekly Oricon albums chart of which the drama CD released for Shuffle!
 On the Stage focused on Kareha ranked the highest, peaking at #216 and remaining on the chart for one week.

 A radio drama series titled Shuffle!
 Charadio: Verbena Academy Broadcasting Department began broadcasting weekly in September 2005, was hosted by Lisianthus and Nerine, and voiced by their respective voice actors.
 It was later released monthly by Lantis on five CDs between October 5, 2005 and February 8, 2006.
 A shortened anthology of their tracks was then collected across a two-CD compilation titled Shuffle!
 Charadio: Verbena Academy Broadcasting Department Petit released by Lantis on April 5, 2006 and June 7, 2006.
 Two of these releases charted on the weekly Oricon albums chart of which the compilation ranked the highest, peaking #130 and remaining on the chart for one week.